boxwise/boxtribute/docs/adr/adr-global-state-management.md

 ### Rendering performance

+See this [benchmark](https://legendapp.com/open-source/state/v2/intro/fast/) from the Legend State docs for reference.

 - **React Context:** Can cause entire component trees to re-render when the context value changes, leading to potential performance issues and unnecessary re-renders.
 - **Jotai:** Minimizes unnecessary re-renders by only updating components that depend on the specific piece of state that has changed.
 Second fastest while retaining very familiar API to React devs.
 - **Zustand:** Uses a subscription-based model to minimize unnecessary re-renders.
 Faster than Context but slower than the others in this comparison.